waynegramlich/Fab/docs/Project.md

 FabAssembly.is_assembly(self) -> bool:

- Return True if FabNode is a FabGroup.
+ Return True if FabNode is a Fab_Group.

 ### <a name="project----to-json"></a>1.2 `FabAssembly.`to_json():